Best Scope for 223 Remington – Top 4 Optics in 2023

 Elevation & Windage Knobs

 The elevation and windage adjustment knobs on this scope are very good.
+I had no problems making adjustments during my testing.
+They have a nice, tactile feel, and each click corresponds to a precise adjustment.
 They’re easy to use, and they offer a good amount of travel.
-I had no problems making adjustments during my testing.
+However, they could be a bit more clearly marked for easier readability.

 Eye Relief & Eye Box

 Another winner from Bushnell, the eye relief and eye box on this scope are both excellent.
-As stated, I took this one out in the early morning to get a feel for how it would perform in low-light conditions.
+This makes it a good choice for rapid target acquisition and tracking.
+As stated earlier, I took this one out in the early morning to get a feel for how it would perform in low-light conditions.

 I’m happy to report that I had no problems whatsoever.
 The eye relief is more than adequate, and the eye box is very forgiving.
 I’ve come to find that I can usually expect these attributes from Bushnell, and the 3-9x40mm scope is no exception.bushnell 3-9x40 223 mounted